Interactive Notes on Finite-State Machine

 It is natural to visualize an FSM as a labeled directed graph: the vertices are the states and the edges are the state transitions.
 For a starting state and each letter , there is an edge labeled going from to .

 Let us represent a simple FSM this way.
-The canonical example of FSM with practical use is regular expression, which are used as pattern to match or find in a string.
-Say, we want to know if an input string is a math equation.
-Assuming the string is alphanumeric and a math equation here simply contains a single ”=” sign that is not at the beginning or the end of the string.
+A very common use case for FSMs is matching and finding pattern in text.
+Say, we want to know if an input string is a math equation, where in our simplistic example, a math equation is a string that contains a single ”=” sign that is not at the beginning or the end of the string.
+Following the mechanistic interpretation above, we might solve this problem by feeding the characters of the string into an FSM, letting it run (i.e., change state), and then getting the result according to whether the last state is a final state.
 Then, we might design an FSM as follows:3

 Here, the label “not =” corresponds to any character that is not the equal sign, and the label “all” matches every character.
-The intial state “A” has an arrow pointing to it, and the final state “E” is enclosed in a double circle.
+The intial state “A” has a dangling arrow pointing to it, the final state “E” is enclosed in a double circle, and the current active state is bolded green.
+You can try running the FSM with your own input to see it in action.

 Footnotes